alitokmen/maven-repository-cleaner/README.md

 I did spend some hours looking at this problem and to the answers, many of them rely on the `atime` (which is the last access time on UNIX systems), which is an unreliable solution for two reasons:

-1. Most UNIX systems (including Linux and macOS) update the `atime` irregularly at best, and that is for a reason: a complete implementation of `atime` would imply the whole file system would be slowed down by having to update the `atime` every time a file is read, moreover having a such high extreme number of updates would very rapidly wear out the modern, high performance SSD drives
+1. Most UNIX systems (including Linux and macOS) update the `atime` irregularly at best, and that is for a reason: a complete implementation of `atime` would imply the whole file system would be slowed down by having to update (i.e., write to the disk) the `atime` every time a file is read, moreover having a such an extreme number of updates would very rapidly wear out the modern, high performance SSD drives
 1. On a CI/CD environment, the VM that's used to build your Maven project will have its Maven repository restored from a shared storage, which in turn will make the `atime` get set to a "recent" value

 # How does this tool work?